shadowsoyaca/Appointment-Database-Project/docs/PROJECT_STRUCTURE.md

     3. model
        - represents the data structure (usually mapping database tables)
        - each module usually has one model class per table (we have a few exceptions due to how related some of the tables are)
-       - defines fields, relationships, and sometimes validation rules
+       - defines fields and relationships

     4. repository
        - provides create, read, update, delete operations